LukeBrandon/fluke/frontend/README.md

 Unless overwritten, the output will be located in the `dist` directory.

-### Dependencies

-You may need to install some additional libraries for wasm dependencies.
+On WSL2 you may need to add some env variables to connect with ssl:

-- `sudo apt-get update`
-- `sudo apt-get install zlib1g-dev`
-- `sudo apt install musl-tools`
-- `sudo apt install clang`
-- `sudo apt install`

-Specifically on WSL2:
 - `export OPENSSL_INCLUDE_DIR=/usr/include/openssl`
 - `export OPENSSL_LIB_DIR=/usr/lib`